Jakobie97/Software-Engineering-Project/README.md

 # Software-Engineering-Project
-This repository is for our teams version control workflow for a project based class.
+This repository is for our team to manage our version control workflow.